AIID-Trend-Analysis-Project/AIID-Trend-Analysis/README.md

 | The Washington Post| -0.17              | Clusters -1, 54, 46          |
 | Wired              | -0.13              | Clusters -1, 6, 48           |

+### Most Objective
+ **The Guardian and The Washington Post:** The Guardian and The Washington Post are considered the most objective among the top 5 Sources as they both have the lowest subjectivity level (-0.17).
+The Washington Post tends to engage more with clusters such as 54 and 46 and The Guardian Post engages more with 9 and 6, which are often associated with factual reporting, suggests a focus on objective content.

+### Most Subjective
+ **Wired:** Wired appears to be the most subjective with a subjectivity level of -0.13, indicating a slightly higher subjectivity compared to other sources.
+Its engagement with clusters -1, 6, and 48 suggests a  more opinionated or subjective content.

+### Neutral
+ **The Verge:** The Verge is perceived as the neutral among the sources listed, with a subjectivity level of -0.15.
+Its involvement with clusters -1 and 6, suggests a balanced mix of objective and subjective content since it is being regarded as close to 0.

-Among these clusters, -1, 6, and 46 emerge as the most active across the sources.
+Among these clusters, -1, 6, and 46 emerge as the most active across the sources and -1 Cluster is the cluster associated with all the sources.
 ![Three clusters](https://github.com/AIID-Trend-Analysis-Project/AIID-Trend-Analysis/assets/159202579/f676e958-623d-4720-9ac0-e31fa45e090e)

 - **Cluster -1**: